 Lamar Odom: Life After Death

 If you remember on October 13, 2015, after being traded from the Championship Lakers, then becoming a free agent after a brief stint with the Dallas Mavericks and LA Clippers, Odom was discovered unconscious at the Love Ranch, a brothel in Crystal, Nevada.
-He was in a coma and placed on life support in a hospital in Las Vegas for a few days before regaining consciousness.
+He was in a coma and placed on life support in a hospital in Las Vegas for four days before regaining consciousness.
 He had suffered several strokes and kidney failure.
 He was transferred from Las Vegas to a Los Angeles hospital by medical transport.

-Now, Us Weekly reported that Odom is “the best he has been in many months” even after it was reported that Odom’s mental health was deteriorating greatly, telling Khloe that he’d “die” if she were to leave him.
+In early 2017, Us Weekly reported that Odom is “the best he has been in many months” even after it was reported that Odom’s mental health was deteriorating greatly, telling Khloe that he’d “die” if she were to leave him.

 In August 2016, reports emerged that he was partying – again – with strippers, which is what he was doing when he overdosed and nearly died in 2015.